 Visit Lake Louise

 Close your eyes and imagine the most beautiful winter scene you can imagine.
 Chances are that your winter wonderland closely matches the winter scenery at Lake Louise.
-Throw in some Christmas magic and you will not soon forget a visit to Lake Louise in December.
+Throw in some Christmas magic and you will not soon forget a visit to Lake Louise in winter.

 A visit to Lake Louise in December will have something for everyone, from simple sightseeing to adventurous winter sports.
 A must for all visitors is the walk along the Lake Louise Lakeshore, one of our favorite easy walks in Banff – it’s especially beautiful in winter.
 Many people choose to snowshoe this trail, but it is often hard packed and ok to walk on if you have good winter boots on.

 Looking for a truly Canadian experience you won’t soon forget?
 Bring or rent some ice skates and enjoy ice skating on Lake Louise.
 A large public skating surface is cleared on the lake in front of the Chateau Lake Louise.
 If you like pick-up hockey, there is a separate ice surface for you, complete with mini-hockey nets.

-Many of the beautiful hiking trails around Lake Louise are closed in the winter due to avalanche risk, but a beautiful Lake Louise snowshoe trail is the Fairview Lookout.
+Many of the beautiful hiking trails around Lake Louise are closed in the winter due to avalanche risk, but a beautiful Lake Louise snowshoe trail is the Fairview Lookout snowshoe.
 This 2km snowshoe trail to a lookout where you can look back over the frozen surface of Lake Louise at towards the Chateau.
 The views from this Fairview Lookout snowshoe are so beautiful!

 If you’d like to try snowshoeing at Lake Louise, but don’t have gear, this winter tour to Lake Louise from Banff provides snowshoes.